Tom-Bonnike/vscode-formatting-toggle/README.md

 💡 Formatting Toggle was created with formatting settings in mind but allows you to toggle any boolean setting that lives at the root of the VSCode configuration. `editor.codeActionsOnSave` is currently the only deeply nested setting supported.

+The Status Bar label can be customized via `formattingToggle.statusBarLabel`, which is also in your editor settings (Code › Preferences › Settings).

+Values for `enabled` and `disabled` are distinct, and can include different codicons for each state.
+See [Product Icon Reference](https://code.visualstudio.com/api/references/icons-in-labels#icon-listing) for more options.

 ### Examples

 #### Keeping `editor.formatOnPaste` and `editor.formatOnType` enabled at all times: